 1 June 2018 - Registration deadline for manufacturers/importers supplying a substance above 1 tonne per year

-Zygology is aware of its responsibilities under REACH and is working with its suppliers to ensure that we are compliant and the supply chain is unaffected.
+Zygology Ltd is aware of its responsibilities under EU and UK REACH and is working with its suppliers to ensure that we are compliant and the supply chain is unaffected.
 Where necessary we have taken steps to register chemicals or compounds which we import directly.

-Currently we have not been advised of any product changes or withdrawals as a result of REACH regulations.
+Currently, we have not been advised of any product changes or withdrawals as a result of EU REACH or UK REACH regulations.

-Please find below links to REACH statements from our key suppliers:-
+Please find below links to EU REACH statements from our key suppliers:-

 If you require more information from Zygology regarding REACH please email email@example.com who is our REACH contact.